EmmaKokaku/magicSquareJS/README.md

 # Maintainers

-This project is maintained by teamWYXZ:
+This project is maintained by teamWYXZC:
 - Will
 - Yasmin
 - Xanthe